Constitution Hill is a space that permits the Constitution of South Africa to be lived, experienced,

 roadmap to the future – a future of equality, mutual respect, dignity and humanity.

-With this in mind, Constitution Hill will launch a new campaign in 2017 #wethepeople, a
+With this in mind, Constitution Hill launched a new campaign in 2017 #wethepeople, a

 national campaign that will encourage all South Africans to read, embrace and live the Constitution; to

 celebrate the South Africa's achievements; and to confront the challenges that inhibit the country